FAIRmat-NFDI/pynxtools-igor/src/pynxtools_igor/nomad/examples/README.md

 If you're interested in using this pipeline and NOMAD in general you'll find support at [FAIRmat](https://www.fairmat-nfdi.eu/fairmat/consortium).

-For general questions regarding the MPES pipeline and if you're interested in building one for your own research workflow, you may contact [Laurenz Rettig](https://www.fairmat-nfdi.eu/fairmat/fairmat_/fairmatteam) and [Lukas Pielsticker](https://www.fairmat-nfdi.eu/fairmat/fairmat_/fairmatteam) from the FAIRmat consortium.
+For general questions regarding the Igor pipeline and if you're interested in building one for your own research workflow, you may contact [Laurenz Rettig](https://www.fairmat-nfdi.eu/fairmat/fairmat_/fairmatteam) and [Lukas Pielsticker](https://www.fairmat-nfdi.eu/fairmat/fairmat_/fairmatteam) from the FAIRmat consortium.